 It may be an overused concept, but what we can control is our own actions especially if you are in a position of leadership.
-You can do your best to demonstrate the actions/behaviors most needed it time of trouble even when you feel out of your personal depth.
+You can do your best to demonstrate the actions/behaviors most needed in time of trouble even when you feel out of your personal depth.
 However, this needs to be authentic.
 It’s okay to be human (yourself).
-Letting them know you are also worried is a good way to help them adjust to the new reality.
-Accepting reality and our initial emotional response to it, is part of the human journey and sign of maturity.
+Letting them know you are also worried is an effective way to help them adjust to the new reality.
+Accepting reality and our initial emotional response to it is part of the human journey and a sign of maturity.
 You just can’t get mired there.
 Positive action not emotion will make or break you in a time of crisis.

 No leader has all the answers, but you should keep asking the questions that lead to progress.
 Make those around you part of the solutions and they may surprise you with how well they can adapt and flourish.
 People also need to hear from you that you accept and believe in them despite their human frailties.
 What they mostly need to feel is that together, we as a company, team, group, and family can navigate collectively whatever comes our way.

-The best leaders don’t make others feel week or incapable.
+The best leaders don’t make others feel weak or incapable.
 They embrace their own humanity while accepting the different emotional capacities of those they lead.
 They don’t offer simple trite answers to complex situations.
-They take stock of the environment around them and proceed step by step towards a better place in spite of their own weaknesses.
+They take stock of the environment around them and proceed step by step towards a better place despite their own weaknesses.
 They make it safe to be you, then expect you to bring the best version of “you” to the environment.
 They care about their people.
-With the right leadership we can handle just about anything including COVID-19.
+With the right leadership we can handle anything including COVID-19.